sirix777/monolog-redaction/README.md

 These options are used by rules that build masks based on hidden length (e.g., StartEndRule, PhoneRule).

+## Error Handling

+Since v1.1.0, the processor provides improved error handling through a dedicated exception class:

+- `RedactorReflectionException`: Thrown when reflection errors occur during object processing, providing more context about what caused the issue.

+This helps with debugging issues related to processing complex object structures.

 ## Testing & QA

 This repository includes a PHPUnit test suite and tooling configs.